taogaede/Combinatorics-Package/README.md

 # Combinatorics Project

  Work In Progress.
+Early development: contains bugs.
+Suggestions welcome :).

  **WARNING**: readme may contain LIES (descriptions of obsolete content)

 ## What This is
 Compartmentalization and annotation framework for studying constructions of, and functions on, finite sets of numbers/strings, as elements, in sequences, and in matrices.

 This project largely exists to assist my own learning of mathematics and software development.
-If you're interested in using the framework, and want to help build the operation library, I would be thrilled to hear from you.
+However, if you're interested in using the framework, and want to help build the operation library, I would be thrilled to hear from you.

 ## Who This is For
 Anyone interested in studying finite sets and their constructions using java, and who feels they'd benefit from having a framework to compartmentalize their code.